 - Before placing things into boxes, start with securing the bottom of each box with more tape layers.
 This will reinforce the cardboard, so you can be sure nothing gets damaged while on the truck or in storage.

-- As you pack breakables, cover the bottom and the sides of the box with padding – bubble wrap, foam peanuts, or paper.
+- As you pack plates and other breakables and fragile items, cover the bottom and the sides of the box with different materials for padding – bubble wrap, foam peanuts, or paper.
 If you’re planning to use newspapers as a budget option, remember that they could stain your belongings with inkblots of letters and lines.

 - Wrap individual pieces in paper for additional protection.
 You can use dishtowels for this purpose, too.